A GIRL NAMED MARY

-As Scott Dishong was serving in Kenya as a missionary, often he would visit an orphan care center.
-There was this little girl named Mary.
-She was one of his favorites.
-He would often play with her, talk with her and just be silly with her.
-But one day he was there when all the other kids were at school, and Mary was there by herself.
-In Kenya at the time, elementary school had just been made free for all elementary-aged children, but Mary wasn’t in school that day.
-Scott asked Mary why she wasn’t in school, and she got overwhelmingly embarrassed, put her head down, and wouldn’t answer him.
+As Scott Dishong was serving in Kenya as a missionary, he would often visit an orphan care center.
+It was there that he met a little girl named Mary.
+He would often play with her, talk with her, and just be silly with her.
+One day, he stopped by the center while all the other children were at school—Mary was there by herself.
+Scott asked Mary why she wasn’t in school and she got overwhelmingly embarrassed, put her head down, and wouldn’t answer him.
 He asked her several times, but she would not say.
 So Scott went over to ask one of the workers at the center why Mary wasn’t in school.
-They explained to him that even though school was now free, Mary’s family wasn’t able to afford the school supplies that she needed to go.
-This just broke Scott’s heart that poor little Mary sat out of school all by herself for several weeks because she didn’t have a few school supplies.
+They explained to him that, even though school was now free, Mary’s family wasn’t able to afford the school supplies that she needed to go.
+It made Scott so sad that poor Mary sat out of school all by herself for several weeks—all because she didn’t have a few school supplies.

-Scott asked what she needed and found out all she needed was a notebook.
+Scott asked what she needed and found out that all she needed was a notebook!
 So he got in his car and drove to the closest store.
-He pulled out 1000 shillings (which was equivalent to about $15) since he was expecting that this notebook must have been really expensive.
-Sometimes in Kenya supplies like that are in high demand and the prices are expensive.
-He figured he would only get about 50 cents or a dollar back in change.
-But after he handed the store clerk that 1000 shillings, Scott received 950 shillings in change.
-It was only a 50-shilling notebook, just over 50 cents.
-It was at that moment that Scott’s heart broke- that a 50-cent notebook prevented sweet little Mary from going back to school.
-So he took that notebook, gave it to her parents and explained to them that he wanted her to have it.
+After handing the store clerk 1000 shillings (around $15 USD), Scott received 950 shillings in change.
+He realized that the notebook was only 50 shillings (just over 50 cents).
+It was at that moment that Scott’s heart broke—that a 50 cent notebook is what prevented sweet Mary from going back to school.
+So he took that notebook, gave it to her parents, and explained to them that he wanted her to have it.
 Mary was able to go to school that day.

-Afterward, as Scott and his friends were driving out of the village in a taxi, they were pulled over by two African mothers.
-They were on the side of the road and waved them down, and Scott went out to talk to them.
-They asked him, half in English and half in Swahili, why he gave them a backpack.
-Why did Scott care?
-He told them that he loved them and loved their children.
-They continued to ask Scott, "Why?" over and over and over again, many different ways.
-They were poking at his chest, saying, “Why, as a white man, are you doing this?
+Afterward, as Scott, Alisa, and their friends were driving out of the village in a taxi, two African mothers who were on the side of the road waved them down.
+Scott went out to talk to them.
+They asked, half in English and half in Swahili, why he gave them a backpack.
+Why did he care?
+Scott told them that he loved them and loved their children.
+They continued to ask Scott, "Why?" over and over and over again and poked at his chest, saying, “Why, as a white man, are you doing this?
 Many missionaries come here and preach to us and leave.
 But you left us hope.
 You helped us to feel and touch hope.”
-And as Scott continued to talk with them, he was able to share the gospel with them.
-After about 30 minutes of conversation, Scott and the mothers put their arms around each other, and he prayed the sinner’s prayer with them right there on the street as they gave their lives to Jesus.
+As Scott continued to talk with them, he was able to share the gospel with them.
+Scott and the mothers put their arms around each other, and he prayed the sinner’s prayer with them right there on the street as they gave their lives to Jesus.